 Stubble Beard Style

-The stubble beard differs slightly form the 5 o’clock shadow in that it can be a bit thicker and appear more deliberate.
+The stubble beard differs slightly from the 5 o’clock shadow because it can be a bit thicker and appear more deliberate.

 The stubble beard can be difficult for some men to achieve.